ronmurphy/TheLongNights/docs/TOOL_ICON_SYSTEM_GUIDE.md

 ### ✅ DO NOW (Before Testing):
 1. Add `crafted_` aliases for existing ToolBench items
-2. Add crafted tool variants to VoxelWorld.js enhanced graphics check
+2. Add crafted tool variants to The Long Nights.js enhanced graphics check
 3. Test that all ToolBench items show icons correctly

 ### ⏳ DO LATER (After Testing):